zhenry9/ullr/docs/use.rst

 Ullr is designed to be used in portable, outdoor situations.
 If the quality of the internet connection is poor, messages can arrive later than expected.
 Depending on the use case, this can cause trouble on the receiving end.
-For example, Split Second software does not behave well when a competitors start impulse arrives after their finish impulse, or when start impulses arrive out of order.
+For example, Split Second software does not behave well when a competitor's start impulse arrives after their finish impulse, or when start impulses arrive out of order.

-To prevent this, on on-time arrival window can be set.
+To prevent this, an on-time arrival window can be set.
 This is set when adding the device, and can also be edited in the advanced menu.
 The on-time arrival setting is the number of seconds a message can spend in transit and still be accepted by the software.